bitovi/hatchify/doc/guides/customizing-your-list.md

 ![localhost_3000_ (2)](https://github.com/bitovi/hatchify/assets/60432429/72a0c73e-fc68-4fc2-b4a8-1f5ebc9fe44c)

-Notice how the column for the `name` field has been replaced with our custom column.
+Notice how the column for the `name` field has been replaced with our Custom column.

 #### How it works